Last updated on .

 Royal Customs House

-The building contains a small air-conditioned museum with a US$5 admission (as of June 2021).
-A short film greets visitors and explains the history and importance of the town.
+The building contains a small air-conditioned museum with free admission (as of June 2024).
+The museum explains the history and culture of its inhabitants as well as importance of the town.
+It’s open daily except Mondays.

 Royal Customs House